 About the Mini Rex

 The Mini Rex is a small, compact, fancy breed with the maximum show weight of 4 1/2 pounds for a Senior Doe & 4 1/4 pounds for a Senior Buck.

 Their distinct, velvety fur has helped to make them the most popular breed in America today.
-Mini Rex are currently showable in the following varieties: Black, Blue, Blue Eyed White, Broken Group, Castor, Chinchilla, Chocolate, Himilayan, Lilac, Lynx, Opal, Otter, Red, Sable Point, Seal, Silver Marten, Smoke Pearl, Tortoise, White.
+Mini Rex are currently showable in the following varieties: Black, Blue, Blue Eyed White, Broken Group, Castor, Chinchilla, Chocolate, Himalayan, Lilac, Lynx, Opal, Otter, Red, Sable, Sable Point, Seal, Silver Marten, Smoke Pearl, Tortoise, White.